moogacs/docs.buf.build/docs/configuration/v1beta1/buf-yaml.md

 While the above example is relatively contrived, the common error that comes up is when you have vendored `.proto` files.
 For example, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway/tree/master/third_party/googleapis/google) has its own copy of the [google.api](https://github.com/googleapis/googleapis/tree/master/google/api) definitions it needs.
 While these are usually in sync, the `google.api` schema can change.
-If we allowed the following:
+Imagine that we allowed this:

 ```yaml title="buf.yaml"
 version: v1beta1